vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/legacy-b2b-solution/vtex-admin-organizations.md

 ### Prerequisites

 In order to run this application following master data schemas should be created.
-Use `MASTER DATA API - V2` in vtex api documentation to create those schemas (<https://developers.vtex.com/reference#master-data-api-v2-overview>)
+Use `MASTER DATA API - V2` in [VTEX API documentation](https://developers.vtex.com/reference#master-data-api-v2-overview) to create those schemas.

 These schemas are shared among several applications `admin-organizations`, `organizations-challenge` and `organizations`, therefore if you have already created these schemas you can ignore this step